 The right of a citizen of one state to pass through, or to reside in any other state, for purposes of trade, agriculture, professional pursuits, or otherwise; to claim the benefit of the writ of habeas corpus; to institute and maintain actions of any kind in the courts of the state; to take, hold and dispose of property, either real or personal; and an exemption from higher taxes or impositions than are paid by the other citizens of the state; may be mentioned as some of the particular privileges and immunities of citizens, which are clearly embraced by the general description of privileges deemed to be fundamental: to which may be added, the elective franchise, as regulated and established by the laws or constitution of the state in which it is to be exercised.
 These, and many others which might be mentioned, are, strictly speaking, privileges and immunities, and the enjoyment of them by the citizens of each state, in every other state, was manifestly calculated (to use the expressions of the preamble of the corresponding provision in the old articles of confederation) "the better to secure and perpetuate mutual friendship and intercourse among the people of the different states of the Union.12

 Bushrod purchased William Byrd III’s estate, Belvidere, in 1795.
 He would hold onto this estate until his appointment to the Supreme Court in 1798.
 However, the most famous home to pass through Washington’s hands was the Mount Vernon estate.
-In 1799, George Washington bequeathed all of his papers to his nephew as a part of his last will and testament.13 Upon Martha’s death in 1802, much of the Mount Vernon estate, except enslaved workers previously belonging to George Washington, passed to Bushrod as well.14 Bushrod brought his own slaves to Mount Vernon upon his inheritance.
-This lay in stark contrast to his role as the head of the American Colonization Society, which sought to start a new country for freed slaves who wished to return to Africa.
+In 1799, George Washington bequeathed all of his papers to his nephew as a part of his last will and testament.13 Upon Martha’s death in 1802, much of the Mount Vernon estate, except enslaved workers previously belonging to George Washington, passed to Bushrod as well.14 Bushrod brought his own enslaved workers to Mount Vernon upon his inheritance.
+This lay in stark contrast to his role as the head of the American Colonization Society, which sought to start a new country for formerly enslaved people who wished to return to Africa.

-Bushrod and his wife died within two days of each other, on November 26th and 28th, 1829.
+Bushrod and his wife, Julia Ann Blackburn Washington, died within two days of each other, on November 26th and 28th, 1829.
 Their remains are interred at Mount Vernon.15

 M. Earl Smith